 Level 1 of PCI DSS service provider compliance is associated with VISA.Net Processors or any other service providers that store, process, and/or transmit more than 300000 transactions per year.
 These service providers must:

-- Submit an annual Report of Compliance done by Qualified Security Assessors (QSA).
+- Submit an annual report of compliance done by the QSA.

 - Undergo a quarterly vulnerability network scan by an ASV.